Azure Blob Storage

 In the left menu, go to Shared Access Policies.

-If there is no policy created for an event hub, create one with Manage, Send, or Listen access.
+If no policy has been created for an event hub, create one with Manage, Send, or Listen access.

 Select the policy from the list.